ernestbies/Camera-Fingerprint-PRNU/README.md

 5. Follow the steps, restart Autopsy.

 ## Usage
+1. Take reference photos of white surfaces (walls or clouds) with the suspected camera so that the module creates the camera fingerprint.
-1. Add the evidence photos to Data Source.
+1. Add evidence photos to Data Source.
-2. After starting the module, select the directory with reference photos and enter the name "sensor fingerprint" of the camera, the file containing the fingerprint will be saved in the directory.
+2. Select directory with reference photos and enter the camera fingerprint name.
-3. You can increase the fingerprint size if the photos were not matched during the analyzing process.
+3. You can increase the fingerprint size to increase accuracy.
-4. If the fingerprint has been made earlier, you can select the file .cfp.
+4. If the camera fingerprint has been created before, you can load it from file (.cfp).
 5. Case Study: https://www.youtube.com/watch?v=3V9MfSZSL-s.

 ## Inspiration